labspire/NLTM-Spire/recipes/fairseq_preprocessing/README.md

 ## Data Preparation
-The script `run_data_prep.sh` is used to prepare the data as required by the fairseq.
+The script `run_data_prep.sh` is used for preparing the data as required by the fairseq.
-* You need to prepare the files in kaldi format.
-The script will convert the [kaldi format](https://kaldi-asr.org/doc/data_prep.html) to fairseq format.
+* You need to prepare the files in [kaldi format](https://kaldi-asr.org/doc/data_prep.html).
+The script will convert the kaldi format to fairseq format.
-* The followind files are required in the kaldi format:
+* The following files are required in the kaldi format:
 ```
 wav.scp (contains the utterance id and the path to the wav file)
 text (contains the utterance id and the transcript)